 - Echidna are host to the world’s largest flea.
 Bradiopsylla echidnae, the echidna flea, is thought to be the world’s largest flea at 0.15 inches (4 mm) long.

 Threats to the Echidna

-Some predators include wild cats, foxes, domestic dogs and goannas.
-Snakes pose as a large threat to the echidna species because they slither into their burrows and prey on the young spineless puggles.
+Some predators include wild cats, foxes, domestic dogs, and goannas.
+Snakes pose a large threat to the echidna species because they slither into their burrows and prey on the young spineless puggles.

 Video Source: Earth Unplugged

 Thank you for putting up with my sad humor.